AlexaVanSchaardenburg/flashcards/README.md

 ## Demo of Working Application
   ![Flashcards project gif](https://github.com/AlexaVanSchaardenburg/flashcards/assets/125763236/49c9fd07-d6ec-4359-8cfe-e55168beec72)
   Demo of working application in command line

 ## Technologies Used
   Fucntionality was written in JavaScript, testing used the Moach/Chai framework and assertion library.

 ## Install and set up instructions
-  Fork and clone this repo down to your local machine, run `node index.js` to being playing.
+  Fork and clone this repo down to your local machine, `cd` into the directory, run `npm install`, and run `node index.js` to being playing.

+## Goals and Wins
+The goal of this project was to get comforatble writing tests for javascript inorder to test the functionality of the code we were writing.
+A big win for me during this project was seeing all of my javascript skills come together to quickly and effieciently write code.
+Additionally, my abilities to effectively psuedocode allowed me to write tests before writing functions follwoing TDD.